anupn18/readme_lifesight/docs/METHODOLOGIES/lifesights-modeling-methodology/structural-causal-modeling/backpropogation-effect-adjustments.md

 **To explain how the adjustment of contributions happens, let us take a simple example and go through the various stages**

-**Step 1 - Let us assume we started with a DAG , that looks like this :**
+**Stage 1 - We start with a DAG, backed by domain knowledge.
+Let us assume that the DAG looks like this :**

 <Image align="center" border={false} src="https://files.readme.io/1d3538b3042854b70790afa437411c1918fbc997040f515c1f89c542134751f1-b.jpg" />

 <br />

-**Step 2 - Apply Causal Discovery on this and we get to know the strength of these relationships**
+**Stage 2 - Apply Causal Discovery on this and we get to know the strength of these relationships**

 <Image align="center" border={false} src="https://files.readme.io/efa635ac780384cd72a5658ec228abe4b917ad64f27c75151d65fcd903bbff1f-c.jpg" />